MoshiMoshi0/TTController/.github/ISSUE_TEMPLATE/configuration-help.md

 ---
 name: Configuration help
-about: Ask for help with configuration
+about: Ask for help with your configuration
-title: ''
+title: Configuration Help
 labels: configuration
 assignees: MoshiMoshi0